baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-cjdns-on-raspberry-pi.md

 check to see if a server is running, or a firewall or ISP is blocking certain ports.

-# Step X: Starting Up cjdns - DONE
+# Step X: Starting Up cjdns
 With the updates to `/opt/cjdns/cjdroute.conf` and openning of the proper prots on your firewalls, your ready to start-up cjdns with the command[^C]: